mcallegari/qlcplus-docs/pages/08.input-output/chapter.v4.md

 * **Protocol converter**: when you want to use QLC+ to act as a "protocol" converter.
 For example you can use this feature to transparently map an ArtNet network to a DMX USB adapter or even MIDI.
 * **Monitor external data**: patch fixtures and watch the data in DMX monitor
-* **Merge data from external controller**: Have external lighting desk control some of the channels independently (for example conventionals) and QLC+ control intelligent lights on the same universe.
+* **Merge data from external controller**: Have external lighting desk control some of the channels independently and QLC+ control intelligent lights on the same universe.
-* **Raspberry Pi**: forward data from QLC+ on PC while programming scenes; when the workspace is transferred, Raspberry becomes main controller; the devices are always connected to RPi
+* **Raspberry Pi**: forward data from QLC+ on PC while programming scenes; when the workspace is transferred, Raspberry becomes main controller; the devices are always connected to Raspberry Pi

 Passthrough data is not affected by QLC+ grandmaster or channel modifiers.
 It is merged in HTP fashion with QLC+ output if there are any fixtures patched at that channel (Note: it does not use LTP/HTP channel settings).
 Blackout affects passthrough data.

-Input and Feedbacks
+Input and Feedback
 -------------------

 When a plugin input line is checked, it gets enabled right away, so you can perform a basic test to double check if your hardware is working properly with QLC+.
 Just move a fader/knob on your external device, and if everything works fine, you will see a ![](/basics/input.png) icon appearing beside the corresponding universe on the left side of the screen.

 If your input device supports a return channel, QLC+ can send a visual/mechanical feedback to it.
 Devices such as Behringer BCF2000 support this feature.
-At the moment feedbacks are supported only through MIDI, OSC and loopback.
+At the moment feedback is only supported through MIDI, OSC and loopback.

-To learn how to setup your external input device for the best use with QLC+, please continue your reading with the [howto for input profiles](input-profiles).
+To learn how to setup your external input device for the best use with QLC+, please continue your reading with the [how-to for input profiles](input-profiles).